Connecticut Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Connecticut

-Alternative teacher certification programs are usually designed for those with a bachelor’s degree outside of education.
+Alternative teacher certification programs are usually designed for those with a bachelor’s degree outside of education, preferably in a teachable subject.
+Alternative preparation programs may allow you to begin teaching while you study, providing an accelerated pathway to your new career while providing an income.
+Such programs generally take one to two years to complete, and must be approved by the state in order to qualify for a license.
 Connecticut offers several non-traditional options for those who are looking to change careers to teaching.

 Alternative Route to Certification Program (ARC)

 Individuals who hold a degree in a teachable subject area with a GPA of at least 3.0 and have passed the Praxis Core Academic Skills Test and Praxis subject-area tests may apply to the Alternate Route to Teacher Certification (ARC).
 The ARC program is offered twice a year in Hartford as a 10-week summer program or two-semester weekend program from September to May.
 The program curriculum includes teaching methods classes and training in basic skills for educators.
 Upon successful completion of the program, prospective teachers may be eligible for licensure.
 Note that ARC training only prepares teachers in a limited range of subjects.

 Charter Oak Alternate Route to Certification in Early Childhood Education

 While the standard Alternative Route to Certification Program (ARC) does not lead to certification eligibility in Early Childhood, alternate route candidates who wish to teach Early Childhood may have the option of pursuing Charter Oak State College’s Alternate Route to Certification in Early Childhood Education.
 Candidates must meet specific requirements before applying, including 15 credits in human growth and development and at least three years of experience as an early childhood educator or home visitor.
 For more information on this program, contact Charter Oak State College.